 Background and Biography

 Known for her expertise, versatility, and comfort across media platforms, Shira regularly breaks news, pens long-form stories, and appears on television and radio outlets around the country.
-During her tenure at Roll Call, Shira was the first national reporter to interview Sen. Al Franken after his election, and the last to do an extended interview with Alaska Gov. Sarah Palin before she was selected as the GOP nominee for vice president, as well as the final reporter do an in-depth interview with former Rep. Jesse Jackson Jr. before his legal troubles came to light.
+During her tenure at Roll Call, Shira was the first national reporter to interview Sen. Al Franken, D-Minn., after his election, and the last to do an extended interview with Alaska Gov. Sarah Palin before she was selected as the GOP nominee for vice president, as well as the final reporter do an in-depth interview with former Rep. Jesse Jackson Jr. before his legal troubles came to light.

 An authority on Congressional races, Shira spearheaded Roll Call’s coverage of the decennial redistricting process following the U.S. Census.
 She possesses an encyclopedic knowledge of the demographics and geography of Congressional districts and she can articulate the intricacies of voting rights laws in digestible and interesting ways.